opencord/cord/docs/install_ciab.md

 The `compute1` VM is the virtual compute node controlled by OpenStack.
 This VM can be entered from the `head1` VM.
-Run `cord prov list` to get the node name (assigned by MaaS).
+Run `cord prov list` to get the node name (assigned by MAAS).
 The node name will be something like `bony-alley.cord.lab`; in this case, to login you'd run:

 ```